-The Maryland Motor Vehicle Association has the authority to restrict drivers licenses for a number of reasons.
+The Maryland Motor Vehicle Administration has the authority to restrict drivers licenses for a number of reasons.
 A license restriction is one way the state can permit drivers who may have faced a license suspension to retain limited driving privilege.
 Those whose licenses have been restricted must abide by the terms of those restrictions or face further penalties.
 If your driver’s license is in jeopardy, a Baltimore suspended license lawyer who serves Baltimore and surrounding areas can help you make sense out of the restrictions placed by the state and try to mitigate these restrictions and their impact.

 If your license was suspended and you were issued a restricted license, it may belong to one of a few different categories.
 There are four types of restrictions the MVA may impose on your Maryland driver’s license: